 By being a member of the HOA board, you get to be in the position to dig into the HOA’s budget.
 That way, you can see what the HOA’s funds are used for, and suggest to the board how it can lower its costs.
+You can also learn how to avoid HOA budget mistakes to lower its cost.
 When you become a member of the board, here’s what you can then do to lower the HOA dues:

 #1 Cut landscaping costs

 Find out if the HOA is hiring a gardener to maintain the community’s common areas like parks and playgrounds.
 And if so, find out how often these services are being performed, and evaluate whether or not they’re indispensable.
 Although it’s the HOA’s responsibility to maintain the neighborhood’s curb appeal, it shouldn’t come at the cost of exorbitant membership dues.

 #2 Find out how much the HOA pays for property management fees

 If the HOA has hired a property management firm, find out how much they’re paying them.
 In multi-unit developments, it’s not uncommon for HOAs to hire a property management company to help with day-to-day tasks like collecting rent, repairing units, and so on.

 While hiring a property manager can be advantageous, the HOA should also advocate affordable fees.
 If the current firm can’t come to a compromise, the HOA should look into working with another South Florida property management firm.